qeeqbox/data-classification/README.md

 ## Military
 #### Top Secret
-Data requires the highest degree of protection, and disclosure of it would cause severe damage to national security
+Data requires the highest degree of protection, and disclosure of it would cause exceptionally grave damage to national security
 - Policy for conducting intelligence

 #### Secret